Westgate Heritage Centre

 St Saviour’s Church has fourteen War Memorials.
 Do visit the church and learn about those remembered on them.

-Open the first Saturday in each month between October and April; then open every Saturday (10am-12pm) and Wednesday (11am-1pm) throughout May-September.
+Open the first Saturday in each month between October and April; then open every Saturday (10am-12pm) and Wednesday (11am-1pm) from end of April until end of August.

 Talks given on the First Saturday of the month at 10.30am